2007 Seattle Seahawks season: Week 1: vs. Tampa Bay Buccaneers

 The Seahawks began the 2007 campaign at home against its 1976 expansion mate, the Tampa Bay Buccaneers.
-In the first quarter, Seattle trailed early as Bucs kicker Matt Bryant kicked 38-yard and 32-yard field goals.
-In the second quarter, Seahawks kicker Josh Brown nailed a 28-yard field goal, then the Seahawks took the lead when RB Shaun Alexander powered in for a 1-yard TD run.
-After a scoreless third quarter, Seattle sealed the victory with Brown's 46-yard field goal and a 34-yard TD pass from QB Matt Hasselbeck to RB Maurice Morris.
+In the first quarter, Seattle trailed early as Buccaneers kicker Matt Bryant kicked 38-yard and 32-yard field goals.
+In the second quarter, Seahawks kicker Josh Brown nailed a 28-yard field goal, then the Seahawks took the lead when running back Shaun Alexander powered in for a 1-yard touchdown run.
+After a scoreless third quarter, Seattle sealed the victory with Brown's 46-yard field goal and a 34-yard touchdown pass from quarterback Matt Hasselbeck to running back Maurice Morris.

-With the win, the Seahawks began a season at 1–0 for the 4th time in the past 5 years.
+With the win, the Seahawks began a season at 1–0 for the fourth time in the past five years.

 Week 2: at Arizona Cardinals

 Hoping to build off of their home win over the Buccaneers, the Seahawks flew to the University of Phoenix Stadium for a Week 2 divisional duel with the Arizona Cardinals.
-RB Shaun Alexander sported a cast on his left wrist, the result of a reported sprain suffered in the opening week.
+Running back Shaun Alexander sported a cast on his left wrist, the result of a reported sprain suffered in the opening week.
 In the first quarter, Seattle trailed early as kicker Neil Rackers booted a 28-yard field goal for the only score of the period.
-In the second quarter, the 'Hawks continued to trail as Cardinals QB Matt Leinart threw a 30-yard TD pass to TE Leonard Pope, along with RB Edgerrin James getting a 17-yard TD run.
-Down 17–0, the Seahawks would respond just before halftime with QB Matt Hasselbeck completing a 24-yard TD pass to WR Nate Burleson.
-Arizona quickly moved into field goal range after the Seahawk TD, but Rackers hit the upright from 53 yards as time expired.
+In the second quarter, the Seahawks continued to trail as Cardinals quarterback Matt Leinart threw a 30-yard touchdown pass to tight end Leonard Pope, along with running back Edgerrin James getting a 17-yard touchdown run.
+Down 17–0, the Seahawks would respond just before halftime with quarterback Matt Hasselbeck completing a 24-yard touchdown pass to wide receiver Nate Burleson.
+Arizona quickly moved into field goal range after the Seahawks touchdown, but Rackers hit the upright from 53 yards as time expired.

-In the third quarter, Seattle would come all the way back to tie the game after RB Shaun Alexander finally broke loose for a 16-yard TD run and kicker Josh Brown booted a 28-yard field goal.
+In the third quarter, Seattle would come all the way back to tie the game after running back Shaun Alexander finally broke loose for a 16-yard touchdown run and kicker Josh Brown booted a 28-yard field goal.
 In the fourth quarter, the Seahawks took the lead with Brown kicking another 28-yard field goal.
 However, Arizona rallied to tie the game on a Rackers 52-yard field goal.
-The Seahawks appeared to be driving for the go ahead score when, inside field goal range in the final 2 minutes, an exchange from Hasselbeck to Alexander was fumbled and recovered by the Cardinals.
+The Seahawks appeared to be driving for the go-ahead score when, inside field goal range in the final 2 minutes, an exchange from Hasselbeck to Alexander was fumbled and recovered by the Cardinals.
 Arizona then drove to the Seahawks' 25-yard line, where Rackers kicked a game-winning 42-yard field goal with 11 seconds left.

-With the loss, the Seahawks fell to 1–1 on the young season, and had lost 4 straight divisional games.
+With the loss, the Seahawks fell to 1–1 on the young season, and had lost four straight divisional games.